What Are Debt Relief Loans?

 A personal loan can replace multiple, higher-interest accounts with a single, lower-interest loan and provide a definite end date to your debt.
 Personal loan terms range from one year to 12 years or longer.
 Typically, personal loan interest rates are higher for longer terms.
 The longer you stretch out repayment, the more interest you’ll pay.
 Choose the shortest term that you can afford month after month.

 This may be an excellent way to reduce your interest rate if you have a lot of credit card debt.
-According to Federal Reserve data, the average credit card interest rate in 2021 was 16.44%.
-In contrast, the average personal loan rate was 9.09%.
+According to Federal Reserve data, the average credit card interest rate in 2023 was about 22.5%.
+In contrast, the average personal loan rate (24 month term) was about 12.1%.

 Your actual interest rate depends on your credit rating and current financial situation.
 If your credit scores have fallen recently, you may not be able to get a better interest rate.
 But if you’ve improved your credit rating, you might be able to save a lot by consolidating debt with a personal loan.